Lamivudine/tenofovir

-Lamivudine/tenofovir disoproxil, sold under the brand name Cimduo among others, is a fixed-dose combination antiretroviral medication for the treatment of HIV/AIDS in adults and children weighing more than 35 kg.
+Lamivudine/tenofovir disoproxil (3TC/TDF), sold under the brand name Cimduo among others, is a fixed-dose combination antiretroviral medication for the treatment of HIV/AIDS in adults and children weighing more than 35 kg.
 It contains lamivudine and tenofovir disoproxil.
 It is taken by mouth.

 Lamivudine/tenofovir was approved for medical use in the United States in February 2018.